linux-rdma/rdma-core/doc/rst/iblinkinfo.8.in.rst

 indicated as down in the specified cache, and is still down, do not output it in the resulting output.
-This option may be particularly useful for environments where switches are not fully populated, thus much of the default iblinkinfo info is considered unuseful.
+This option may be particularly useful for environments where switches are not fully populated, thus much of the default iblinkinfo info is considered useless.
 See **ibnetdiscover** for information on caching ibnetdiscover output.